aDecoy/rust-workshop/docs/docs/module3/mutability.md

 If you delete the line assigning the `integer_example` then congrats 🎉 You're a Rust developer now.

-So how would you go about declaring a variable that could be changed?
+So how would you go about declaring a variable that you could change?
 That's easy, introducing the `mut` keyword.

 ```rs
 // Shadowing